Naulong Dam

 Naulong Dam is an embankment dam currently under construction on the Mula River, about 30 km from Gandawah City in Jhal Magsi district of Balochistan, Pakistan.
-Its Construction Contract has been awarded to Descon Engineering Limited, which is the biggest Contractor in Pakistan.
+Its construction contract has been awarded to Descon Engineering Limited, which is the biggest contractor in Pakistan.

 The zoned earth-filled dam is 186 feet high with a gross storage of 0.242 MAF and a command area of 47,000 acres.
 It has a hydro power capacity of 4.4 MW.

 History

 Feasibility studies for the dam were completed in 2009 and construction was planned to start the same year, for a completion in 2012.
 However, the project was heavily delayed, and the dam remains unbuilt by 2019.
-Works are expected to start by 2020.
+Work is expected to start by August-2024.